Treadmill Motors Guide (What Size You Need)

 The amount of horse power

 Horse power is very much linked to cost so the higher you go the higher the cost of the machine.
-You do need the highest cost treadmill you can afford to have the best and most lasting components used in their build.
+It's best to get the highest cost of treadmill you can afford as they have lasting and durable components used in their build.
 Smaller motors are generally used for people who only want to walk or jog on their treadmills.
 If you only want one for walking right now, think if you may want to run on it in future.